adobe/aepsdk-core-ios/Documentation/Migration/Migration_Install.md

 #### Version Control

-You may be interested in controlling which version of AEPCore will be used when using this upgrade method.
-To do this, you specify the versions in your `Podfile`.
+To control which version of AEPCore will be used when using this upgrade method, specify the versions in the `Podfile`.

 ```ruby
 pod 'AEPServices', '1.0.0'